 When you first walk into Pinky Milk (or Nom Chomphoo in Thai), you’d be forgiven for thinking you had stumbled into a cartoon-like alternate universe.
 The name is appropriate — everything is bubble gum-hued, from the walls to the tables to the massive strawberry milks being served up.
 It’s also (not surprisingly) packed with students from the nearby college.
 (Fun fact: Even among the university crowd in Chiang Mai, you’re likely to hear “Want to go for a milk?” as much or more than you’ll hear “Want to go for a beer?”).

 The shop’s specialty is over-the-top icy desserts, from slushy drinks to towering, sundae-like concoctions.
-Made from ice milk (not ice cream), they come with a variety of decadent topping options like Oreo cookies, rainbow sprinkles, chocolate sauce, cornflake cereal (which is what our Urban Adventures guide, Buddy, recommends), bananas, and probably any other treat you could think of piling on top.
+Made from ice milk (not ice cream), they come with a variety of decadent topping options like Oreo cookies, rainbow sprinkles, chocolate sauce, cornflake cereal, bananas, and probably any other treat you could think of piling on top.
 At the base is soft, squishy bread that soaks up the ice milk as it melts at rapid pace in the sweltering Chiang Mai heat.

 While bread might seem like an odd ice cream base, it’s a standard dessert throughout Thailand.
 Don’t be surprised to see toast with butter, honey, caramel, or chocolate as a dessert option at many restaurants.
 Even 7/11 — the most ubiquitous store of Thailand — has chocolate sandwiches for sale along with its usual collection of cheese toasties.